Balance in design is the distribution of the visual weight of elements between both sides of the design to create unity, fulfillment and satisfaction.

 By using radial balance and contrast, Whatagraph cleverly suggests which plan will most likely work for you best.

-Mosaic balance can sometimes appear as noise or a mess because, at first glance, it lacks visual hierarchy.
+Crystallographic balance can sometimes appear as noise or a mess because, at first glance, it lacks visual hierarchy.
 However, if it is done right, this type will impress your clients.
 Think of paintings by Jackson Pollock.

 Pinterest’s layout is an example of a mosaic balance.
 Even though it feels a bit chaotic due to lack of alignment, a clear structure of five columns organizes it.
 At least to the point where it looks visually pleasing.
 Set margins between the elements also contribute to some kind of order.